iceekey/kex/README.md

 ## State

 You can import storage at any point of your application.
-Use method `get` to get current state:
+Use method `getState` to get current state:

 ```typescript
 import { store } from 'kex';